Delightful Adventures

 This delicious recipe (and really, probably the best vegan cauliflower soup I’ve ever had!) is from the book “The Vegan Instant Pot Cookbook: Wholesome, Indulgent Plant-Based Recipes” by Nisha Vora.

-What she does on her blog has transferred over to her book because everything inside is equally nutritious, vibrant, and beautiful, PLUS, all of the recipes in the book were developed especially for your Instant Pot!
+What she does on her blog has transferred over to her book because everything inside is equally delicious, vibrant, and beautiful, PLUS, all of the recipes in the book were developed especially for your Instant Pot!

 The Vegan Instant Pot Cookbook by Nisha Vora placed on a marble surface.